lousousa/table-aftermath/README.md

 ## Preview

-Note: Since this version was intended to be **eventually** used by a (Brazilian) friend of mine, so I kept its language PT-BR and its currency BRL.
+Note: Since this version was intended to be **eventually** used by a (Brazilian) friend of mine, I kept its language PT-BR and its currency BRL.

 ![demo](https://user-images.githubusercontent.com/2921281/227338261-fd9b708b-ecd5-4a0c-a545-69bd6c405caf.gif)